Kings-Indian/Ender3Upgrades/Journal.md

 # July 26th: Got the Pi and LEDs Working
 I got the camera assembled!
 The assembly was pretty basic, I just put the brass inserts in and snapped them both in place.
 I screwed in the camera and plugged it in to the RPI.
 I then attached it to the tensioner part of the ender 3 x axis, and re-tensioned it.

+It turns out, the screw to hold the 2 parts of the camera case isnt needed because the friction of the pressfit is enough to hold it in place.

 I spent some time soldering the LED strip to a whatever this is <img width="731" height="918" alt="image" src="https://github.com/user-attachments/assets/ef10c13e-8fb4-48e6-82c4-ba1b7c66bb16" />

 <img width="632" height="868" alt="image" src="https://github.com/user-attachments/assets/1b6b88ae-fb4e-42b2-8586-7eab5790d801" />